ubikorp/astro-lacking/src/content/post/mixtapes/2024-07-10-0245-sociometer-blues.md

   notes: Filling the spectrum
 - sequence: 14
   song: Dalí's Clock
-  artist: Shannon & the Clams
+  artist: Shannon + The Clams
   artist_slug: shannon-clams
   album: The Moon Is In The Wrong Place
   time: '03:02'